awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-commandline-fleet.md

 ## Download the CloudWatch Agent Package Using an S3 Download Link<a name="download-CloudWatch-Agent-on-EC2-Instance-commandline-fleet"></a>

+On each server where you will run the agent, download the agent package\.
+Choose the download link from this table, depending on your architecture and platform\.

 For each download link, there is a general link as well as links for each Region\.
 For example, for Amazon Linux and Amazon Linux 2 and the AMD64 architecture, three of the valid download links are:
 + `https://s3.amazonaws.com/amazoncloudwatch-agent/amazon_linux/amd64/latest/amazon-cloudwatch-agent.rpm`
 + `https://s3.us-east-1.amazonaws.com/amazoncloudwatch-agent-us-east-1/amazon_linux/amd64/latest/amazon-cloudwatch-agent.rpm`